Do you dream of living off the land and getting in touch with your inner pioneer? If so, farming might be for you!

 Continuing education courses: If you have a degree in another field or would like to supplement your education, you can take continuing education classes either online or in person.
 Schools, cooperative extensions, and government agencies offer a wealth or farm-related courses.
 The USDA maintains a library of supplemental educational resources for prospective farmers.

-The dream of most farmers is to run their own farms.
 Once you have the education and training, how do you start your farm?
 Although every farm has different needs in terms of equipment, staff, livestock, and crops, they all require an investment of time and money.

 Create a business plan